 Starchy foods come in many forms, including legumes, whole grains, starchy vegetables, and more.

 People with diabetes may need to be careful of their starchy food intake, as these foods are high in carbohydrates.
-They may wish to contact a doctor or registered dietitian for advice.
+They may wish to contact a healthcare professional, registered dietitian, or certified diabetes educator for advice.